nrepl/lein-nrepl/README.md

     $ lein nrepl

-That will start an nREPL server with on a random port.
+That will start an nREPL server with on a random port and connect a [REPLy](https://github.com/trptcolin/reply)-powered REPL to it.

 ### Supported Options